-Our new report calls on doctors, nurses and other staff to engage in a new mission to deliver better outcomes at lower costs.
+Our 2015 report calls on doctors, nurses and other staff to engage in a new mission to deliver better outcomes at lower costs.
 This page is a summary of the full report.

 The NHS has always strived to improve quality and reduce costs.
 That issue is coming into even sharper focus, given the context of unprecedented financial constraint and the calls for efficiency savings of £22 billion from the NHS five year forward view.